tbake0155/gitnotes/README.md

 MEDIA</br>

 Where
-    FILENAME is the name of the currently browsed code file CODE is a string matching the code to be documented DOCUMENTATION is a string that will be displayed in a tooltip MEDIA is a html rerference (local or external) to media (optional*)
+    FILENAME is the name of the currently browsed code file.
+    CODE is a string matching the code to be documented.
+    DOCUMENTATION is a string that will be displayed in a tooltip.
+    MEDIA is a html rerference (local or external) to media (optional).

 If no MEDIA html reference is to be provided, it is necessary to include a /# symbol in place of the html reference.